We're here to help

 There’s a temptation to think of micro-businesses and small businesses as being little and the same.
 Especially when you see them grouped together with small businesses in stats reports.
 Or even SMEs (small-to-medium enterprises).

-Beyond the headline stats, though, there are some crucial differences between micro-businesses and small businesses which may influence how they operate and the kind of support they need.
+Beyond the headline stats, though, there are some crucial differences between micro-businesses and small businesses which may influence how they operate and the kind of resources and support they need.

 What's the difference between a small business and micro-business?

-Clearly, ‘small' businesses aren’t that small.
-Especially when compared with micro-businesses.
-A property law firm, for example, might employ only four staff members yet generate enough revenue to be registered as a small business.
+Clearly, ‘small' businesses aren’t all that small.
+Especially when compared with micro-businesses...a property law firm, for example, might employ only four staff members yet generate enough revenue to be registered as a small business.

-In the same way, a young and ambitious pasta box subscription start-up can’t call itself a small business simply because it employs more than 10 people.
-As far as HMRC’s concerned, it’s a micro-business until it turns over £632,000 or has assets on its balance sheet worth up to £5.1 million.
+In the same way, an up-and-coming pasta box subscription start-up can’t call itself a small business simply because it employs more than 10 people.
+As far as HMRC’s concerned, it’s a micro-business until it turns over £1 million or has assets on its balance sheet worth over £7.5 million.

 Are sole traders and freelancers classed as micro-businesses?